Introduction

 As noted before, each device that can access the internet, a network, or a sub-network has to have an IP address to interact with whatever network it is a part of and access external networks.
 This is your Controller IP – your controller’s “home address".

 In the images above, you can see the server and adapter settings screens for ChronOS, BoxScore 3, and BoxScore 1.26.
 Note that the menus to alter adapter settings are separate from the screen where the server address is set.
-This is to prevent confusion as to which IP to set to connect to an external device or website.
+This is partially to prevent confusion as to which IP to set to connect to an external device or website.
 BoxScore will also warn you against changing adapter settings, and you must acknowledge the warning before proceeding to the adapter settings.

 - The term Server is used very broadly in networking terminology, and can mean anything from the physical computers that store website data, to the IP addresses of individual websites.

-In the case of ChronoTrack devices, the term “Server” applies to the address of the device or website you would like the Controller to communicate with. - In ChronOS, BoxScore, and the MiniTrack software, entering a Server IP is equivalent to entering a URL into the navigation bar of your computer’s browser.
+In the case of ChronoTrack devices, the term “Server” applies to the address of the device or website you would like the Controller to connect to. - In ChronOS, BoxScore, and the MiniTrack software, entering a Server IP is equivalent to entering a URL into the navigation bar of your computer’s browser.
 Attempting to connect your controller to the specified IP is equivalent to pressing ‘Enter’ on your keyboard once that information is entered.

 The occasions where you would need to change any adapter’s settings are rare.
 We recommended that you consult with the ChronoTrack Support Team before attempting any changes to Adapter Settings.